Why Joinery Defines Quality Woodworking

 Precision Is Non-Negotiable

-A joint that fits too loose will never be strong, no matter how much glue you use.
-A joint that’s too tight will split the wood during assembly.
-The goal is a friction fit that slides together with hand pressure but doesn’t wobble.
+A joint that fits too loosely will never be strong, no matter how much glue you flood into the gap.
+Glue works by creating thin films between mating surfaces — thick glue lines are weak glue lines.
+On the other end, a joint that’s too tight will split the wood during assembly or create internal stresses that cause failure later.
+The target is a friction fit that slides together with firm hand pressure but doesn’t wobble.
+Getting there requires marking accurately, cutting carefully, and testing on scrap before touching your project wood.

 Wood Movement Must Be Accommodated